nmedia82/sync-wc-google/readme.txt

 2. Google Sheet Products

 == Changelog ==
+= 1.3 - xxxxx =
-= 1.2 - December 11, 2020 =
+* Features: Now existing product can be added to Google Sheet = 1.2 - December 11, 2020 =
 * Features: Now images can be added via URL
 = 1.1 - November 10, 2020 =